History of the Los Angeles Lakers: 1968–1975: The Baylor/West/Chamberlain trio

-It had become clear that the Lakers needed to counter the great Celtics center, Bill Russell, and thus Cooke obtained Wilt Chamberlain from the Philadelphia 76ers, hoping to supplement the aging and ailing Baylor.
-The move seemed at first to have worked, as the 1969 Lakers proceeded to compile a better record than the Celtics behind Chamberlain's league leading 21.1 rebounds per game.
-The two clubs met once again in the NBA Finals, but for the first time the Lakers had the advantage as they were clearly considered the better team entering the series by most observers.
+It had become clear that the Lakers needed to counter the great Celtics center, Bill Russell.
+Thus Cooke obtained Wilt Chamberlain from the Philadelphia 76ers, hoping to supplement the aging and ailing Baylor.
+The move seemed at first to have worked, as the 1969 Lakers proceeded to compile a better record than the Celtics behind Chamberlain's league-leading 21.1 rebounds per game.
+The two clubs met once again in the NBA Finals, but for the first time, the Lakers had the advantage as they were clearly considered the better team entering the series by most observers.
 However, they once again failed to top their rivals and the Celtics emerged from the series as victorious yet again, winning their 11th NBA Championship in 13 seasons.

-That 1969 championship series is also notable in that Jerry West was named the first-ever Finals MVP; this remains the only time that a member of the losing team has won the award.
+That 1969 championship series is also notable in that Jerry West was named the first-ever Finals MVP; this remains the only time a member of the losing team has won the award.

 1970 saw Jerry West win the NBA scoring title at 31.2 points per game, and the Lakers returned to the Finals where, for the first time since moving to Los Angeles, they did not have to face the Celtics.
-This time it was the New York Knicks, a team which included future Lakers coach Phil Jackson.
+This time it was the New York Knicks, a team that included future Lakers coach Phil Jackson.
 West made a memorable 60-foot shot as the fourth-quarter buzzer sounded in Game 3, forcing that game into overtime and helping West earn the nickname "Mr. Clutch".
 However, the Knicks recovered from what might have seemed a crushing blow and took the game in overtime.

 In Game 5, Knicks center Willis Reed tore a muscle in his leg and it looked as if he would not play again in the series.
 However, the Knicks found a way to win Game 5 without him.
 Afterward, the Lakers took Game 6 to force a seventh and final game back in New York.
 With everyone speculating as to his status for the game, Reed created one of the most memorable moments in NBA history as he came out of the Madison Square Garden tunnel and onto the court to start Game 7.
 To the roar of the crowd, Reed scored the first two baskets and the Knicks were off and running.
-Reed left the game for good at halftime, but the inspired Knicks already had 24-point lead at that point, and went on to rout the Lakers.
+Reed left the game for good at halftime, but the inspired Knicks already had a 24-point lead at that point and went on to rout the Lakers.
 It was Los Angeles' seventh NBA Finals failure in the last nine years.